aaronmlucas/CSE3341/Project2_Parser/README.md

 **Stmt.java** - The class representing the various different statements in the Core language.
 Including assignments, if-statements, loops, output-statements, and declarations.
 This is the underrated character.

+**Assignment.java** - The class representing assignments in the Core language.

+**IfStmt.java** - The class representing if-statements in the Core language.

+**Loop.java** - The class representing loops in the Core language.

+**Out.java** - The class representing output statements in the Core language.

 **Cond.java** - The class representing conditionals in the Core language.

+**Cmpr.java** -  The class representing the comparisons in the Core language.

 **Expr.java** - The class representing expressions in the Core language.

 **Term.java** - The class representing terms in the Core language.

 **Factor.java** - The class representing factors in the Core language.

 *For more info on the Core language, please see the final page of the "3341 Project 2.pdf" file.*